-When it comes to location, the highest average paycheck (approximately $108K per year) can be spotted in Shelton, Conn.; West Palm Beach, Fla. ($100K), New Haven, Conn. (about $85K), and the company's headquarter city of Stratford, Conn. ($74K) are the next top-paying cities.
-On the lower end is Coatesville, Pa. at around $61K.
+When it comes to location, the highest average paycheck ($108K per year) can be spotted in Shelton, Conn.; West Palm Beach, Fla. (approximately $100K), New Haven, Conn. ($87K), and the company's headquarter city of Stratford, Conn. (about $76K) are the next top-paying cities.
+High paychecks are not found in Coatesville, Pa.; in fact, at around $61K it is one of the worst-paid cities.
 By state, the highest pay levels are found in Maryland, where the average Sikorsky employee makes $118K annually.

 Years of Experience